Ultimaker/Cura/README.md

 Cura
 ====
-This is the new, shiny frontend for Cura. [daid/Cura](https://github.com/daid/Cura.git) is the old legacy Cura that everyone knows and loves/hates.
+This is the new, shiny frontend for Cura.
+Check [daid/LegacyCura](https://github.com/daid/LegacyCura) for the legacy Cura that everyone knows and loves/hates.
 We re-worked the whole GUI code at Ultimaker, because the old code started to become unmaintainable.

 Logging Issues
 ------------